subspace/subnomicon/docs/consensus/pot.md

 ## Timekeeping

 For the task of running the time-chain, Subspace introduces a new role for nodes called Timekeepers.
 Timekeepers are responsible for evaluating the delay function and announcing the outputs to other nodes.
 Anyone can become a Timekeeper as long as they have a sufficiently powerful CPU to be able to evaluate the delay function within the target time slot duration of 1 second.
 A timekeeper can also be a farmer and participate in block production or an operator executing computation on a domain.
-A single honest timekeeper is sufficient for the security of the protocol, but for robustness and decentralization we encourage the community to run multiple timekeepers in parallel.
-We invite interested parties to run timekeeper component on their nodes to ensure the security and decentralization of the protocol.
+A single honest timekeeper is sufficient for the security of the protocol, but for robustness and decentralization there should be multiple timekeepers running in parallel.
+We encourage interested participants to run the timekeeper component on their nodes to ensure the security and decentralization of the protocol.
 Domain operators may be more suited for the task since they likely already have powerful hardware.

 The timekeepers start the Proof-of-Time chain starts at the genesis time of the Subspace consensus chain.
 The input to the first slot is a random seed which will be publicly announced at launch to ensure equal opportunity.
 For each subsequent slot, the output of the previous slot serves as the input.
 By chaining the outputs, the timekeepers enforce sequentiality and prevent skipping ahead in time.